 - cannot be used to satisfy science or math courses in fulfillment of premedical requirements;

 - are not taken into account when calculating a student's GPA; the grades of D and F will be so used.

 Students may elect the P/D/F option during registration.
-Students may change a P/D/F course to a letter-graded course or a letter-graded course to a P/D/F course by submitting an Add/Drop form noting a grading option change to the Dean of Students Office by the eleventh week of the term.
+Students may change a P/D/F course to a letter-graded course or a letter-graded course to a P/D/F course by clicking the relevant link in SSOL by the eleventh week of the term.

 The P/D/F option, including the opportunity to uncover a Pass, is only available to undergraduate students in the School of General Studies and not to students in the Postbaccalaureate Premedical Program.

 Beginning with courses taken in the Fall 2007 semester, students are allowed to uncover a grade of Pass within two weeks of the start of the semester immediately following that in which the grade of Pass was received.
 Students have until the end of the change of program period of the following term. to uncover the grade of Pass in SSOL.
 In all cases, GS students must finalize such requests by the time they apply for graduation.
 GS Seniors graduating in May who wish to uncover the mark of Pass for their spring-term courses must do so by the Friday of Commencement week.

 An uncovered grade may be used to satisfy a core requirement with the exception of courses administered by the Committee on the Core.
 (See above for complete list.)

 In consultation with the major department, an uncovered grade may be used to satisfy a major requirement.

 Note: Whether or not a student uncovers the P, the P/D/F option may only be chosen six times.

 Note: Once a student has chosen to uncover a grade, the Pass cannot be reinstated.